-For more information on diet and weight loss read about:
+For more information about diet and weight loss read about:

-Reducing the amount of calories in your diet will help you lose weight, but if you want to keep off the weight, you have to combine a calorie-controlled diet with regular exercise.
+Reducing the amount of calories in your diet will help you lose weight, but if you want to keep the weight off, you have to combine a calorie-controlled diet with regular exercise.

-Your GP or weight loss adviser can provide an exercise plan suited to your circumstances, which will probably involve several hours of moderate-intensity physical activity a week.
+Your GP or weight loss adviser can provide an exercise plan tailored to your circumstances, which will probably involve several hours of moderate-intensity physical activity a week.

 Moderate-intensity physical activity is any activity that increases your heart and breathing rate, and may make you sweat, but still allows you to hold a normal conversation.
 Examples include:

-Choose physical activities that you enjoy, as you are more likely to continue doing them.
+Choose physical activities that you enjoy because you're more likely to continue doing them.

 You should aim to start gradually.
 For example, start off by doing 15 to 20 minutes of exercise five times a week and then build on it.

 For more information about exercise, see: